nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ---

 ## Navigation
-Le Tracker uses a hierarchical structure (Modules -> Lectures -> Videos).
+Le Tracker organises content using a hierarchical structure (Modules -> Lectures -> Videos).

 When you are studying a specific lecture topic (e.g. Week 1 of CS2040S), you may find yourself frequently performing commands that are related to the module CS2040S and lecture Week 1.

 To avoid the need to constantly specify the module and lecture parameters for such commands, the navigation system allows you to specify your current working context instead.
 This context will allow the navigation system to inject the required module and lecture parameters into commands for you.